 - Dimensions: 5.38″ (Height), 46.38″ (Width), 16.25″ (Depth)

-Available for around $200 (not a bad deal at all considering what is on offer), the Yamaha YPG-235 features 76 piano-style keys (graded soft touch) and has all the features needed for learning as well as practicing.
+The Yamaha YPG-235 features 76 piano-style keys (graded soft touch) and has all the features needed for learning as well as practicing.
 But if you want a performance keyboard or something with piano like keys, you may have to look elsewhere.
 Besides piano playing, you can use it to record your own musical ideas using the built-in 6-track sequencer.
 If you’re a beginner/novice player, the Yamaha YPG235 will surely exceed your expectations!